What Is a Family Loan?

 Enter details in under 3 minutes

 Family loans are financial arrangements between family members.
-Since the agreement is between relatives, borrowers often get more flexibility compared to traditional bank loans.
+Since the agreement is between relatives, borrowers often get more flexibility than they would with traditional bank loans.
 But they can also come with unique challenges and considerations.

 Key insights